2020–present United States ammunition shortage: Accidents

 On October 13, 2023, an explosion was reported at Hornady's primer manufacturing facility near Wood River, Nebraska.

 Effects

 Pricing

 As a result of the shortage ammunition prices increased significantly with major producers seeing significant profit margin increases as well.
 Some of the price increase is also attributable to manufacturers prioritizing premium lines of ammunition when faced with component shortages.

 Industry investment

-The increased demand along with the increased price led to significant investment in ammunition production capacity both from legacy ammunition manufacturers but also from startups and small and medium companies which expanded into ammunition production for the first time.
+The increased demand along with the increased price led to significant investment in ammunition production capacity both from legacy ammunition manufacturers as well as from startups and small and medium companies which expanded into ammunition production for the first time.

+The nitrocellulose shortage is being addressed through legislation, supply chain improvements at the Radford Army Ammunition Plant (the sole nitrocellulose manufacturing site in the US) and new producers such as Supply Energetics.